 Automotive Oscilloscope Trainer

 The LK9155 Oscilloscope trainer has been designed to provide a platform on which automotive technicians can be trained to use an oscilloscope to capture and diagnose automotive waveforms.
-The unit is capable of generating several basic waveforms, sine, triangle, square wave, as well as a number of pre recorded waveforms from a 2018 VW Passat.
+The unit is capable of generating several basic waveforms, sine, triangle, square wave, as well as a number of pre recorded waveforms.
 The unit also generates CAN bus signals – high and low.

 The desk mounted unit is powered from an external plug top 12V power supply.
 It has a graphical LCD display and two signal selection UP and DOWN button switches to the left of the display.
 Two additional button switches on the right of the display are used for waveform properties sub-selection for individual waveforms.
 The unit can be used with traditional oscilloscope probes or with 4mm ‘banana plug’ wires and connectors.
 The unit is housed in a rugged plastic case.